CanerSever0/digital.banking.ui/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is private and proprietary.
-All rights reserved.

-## 📞 Support

-For support and questions, please contact the development team or create an issue in the project repository.

----

 **Built with ❤️ using React and Tailwind CSS**